Makindu Children Center Water Project – Kenya

 Makindu is a small town situated along the major Nairobi-Mombasa highway.
 Makindu is mainly occupied by the Akamba community, which forms approximately 94% of the total population.

 The town lies within the arid and semi-arid zones of the country and receives very little rain.
 Lack of rain is a persistent cause of drought, which is a major cause of poverty in the district, inordinately affecting the women, children aged and disabled.

 Makindu Children Center (MCC) began in 1998 as a Community Based Organization (CBO) and later changed into a Non-Governmental Organization (NGO) in 2001.
-The Mission of MCC is to provide opportunities for growth and development of orphans and vulnerable children by facilitating their access to basic needs through community collective response.
+The Mission of MCC is to provide opportunities for the growth and development of orphans and vulnerable children by facilitating their access to basic needs through community collective response.